vas3k/GodMode2/README.md

 Great, you've just created your first simple CRUD for `users` table.
 Check the Usage section to learn how to configure it.

-Maybe one day all these steps will be automated by the one script.
+Probably, all these steps will be automated with the script one day.

 ## Usage